Turing College (edtech company): History

 Turing College was established in 2020 by Lukas Kaminskis, Tomas Moška, and Benas Šidlauskas.
 In 2021, it became the first Lithuanian startup to join the Y Combinator accelerator program (W21 batch).
 That same year, it raised a seed funding round led by Iron Wolf Capital.

-In 2023, the company joined DiversiF-AI-R, and EU-funded initiative focused on intersectional fairness in artificial intelligence.
+In 2023, the company joined DiversiFAIR, an EU-funded initiative focused on intersectional fairness in artificial intelligence.
 It later introduced an AI ethics training program aligned with the project's objectives.

 In 2024, Turing College received a €2.5 million grant from the European Innovation Council (EIC) to further develop its learning platform and AI-based education tools.

 In 2025, the company acquired Boom Training, a UK-based apprenticeship provider, expanding into vocational training and government-funded learning in the United Kingdom.

-Turing College has also participated in Digital Explorers, an EU-supported program aimed at training tech talent in emerging markets, including Nigeria and Kenya.
+Turing College provided online training as part of the EU-supported Digital Explorers program aimed at emerging markets, including Nigeria and Kenya.